 What drives the most consumption?
 Consumer segment, usage occasion, messaging, or packaging?

-Are consumers following product instructions and recommended regimen?
+Are consumers following product instructions and recommended regimens?

 Why are consumers not using the product?